China, People's Republic of

 Depreciation of fixed assets

 Fixed assets with useful lives of more than 12 months must be capitalised and depreciated in accordance with the CIT regulations.
 Generally, depreciation is calculated by the straight-line method.
-Shorter tax depreciation life or accelerated depreciation may be allowed due to advancement of technology or suffering from constant vibration or severe corrosion.
 Production-nature biological assets, such as livestock held for breeding and commercial timber, also have to be capitalised and depreciated using the straight-line method.

 Under the straight-line method, the cost of an item, less its residual value, is depreciated over the useful life of the asset.
 Residual value should be reasonably determined based on the nature and usage of the asset.
 The CIT law provides minimum useful lives for the following assets: